zotoio/gtm-worker/README.md

 The Github Task Manager Docker executor can pull a docker image, and run it with a set of environment vars and an adhoc command.
 This docker image incorporates a number of common tools that are useful for build and test executions.

 ## Install
 The image is intended to be used by Github Task Manager, meaning no direct install is required.

+Follow the guide [here](https://github.com/wyvern8/github-task-manager/wiki/Structure-of-.githubTaskManager.json#docker-options) for implementation steps using the `zotoio/gtm-worker` docker image.

 To run it locally for experimentation, create a `.env` file base on `.envSample` and:

 ```
 docker run -it --env-file .env --net=host  zotoio/gtm-worker /bin/bash